-For help finding images that are in the public domain and do not constitute any type of infringement, try starting at a government website that offers some of its images for free and for use without permission such as http://www.usa.gov/Topics/Graphics.shtml .
+For help finding images that are in the public domain and do not constitute any type of infringement, try starting at the Library of Congress: http://www.loc.gov/pictures.
 For free or royalty-free sound recordings and music, an artist typically places their work into the public domain.
 Try doing a search for royalty-free music, and you can find many songs available for a free and legal download to accompany your video.
-While GCC does not endorse or promote any specific website, you may find some of these free resources helpful in your film creation: http://socialtimes.com/royalty-free-music_b37470
+While One Earth Collective does not endorse or promote any specific website, you may find some of these free resources helpful in your film creation: http://socialtimes.com/royalty-free-music_b37470

-Entrants agree to not hold Green Community Connections or One Earth Film Festival liable for any intellectual property disputes and to comply with these rules and all copyright laws.
+Entrants agree to not hold One Earth Collective liable for any intellectual property disputes and to comply with these Rules and all copyright laws.

-On February 11th, 2017, the Sponsor will select the potential winners after judgment of all eligible entries.
+During the week of August 14, 2023, the Sponsor will announce the potential winners after judgment of all eligible entries.

-After winners are chosen, Sponsor will attempt to notify the winners via telephone or e-mail on February 11th, 2018.
-If the winner cannot be contacted within five (5) days after the date of the first attempt to contact, the Sponsor may choose to award the next runner-up in place of the originally selected winner.
+After winners are chosen, Sponsor will attempt to notify the winners via e-mail or telephone during the week of August 14, 2023.
+If the winner cannot be reached within five (5) days after the date of the first attempt to contact, the Sponsor may choose to award the next runner-up in place of the originally selected winner.

-Potential winners will be notified by phone and followed up by e-mail.
+Potential winners will be notified by e-mail and/or telephone.
 If the potential winner cannot be contacted or if the prize is undeliverable, potential winner forfeits the prize.

-It is the duty of the winners to supply a mailing address to Sponsor to which the prize can be delivered at the time of entry.
-If this address should change it is the duty of the entrant to inform Sponsor of the updated address.
+Winner/s who are based in the U.S. must supply a physical U.S. mailing address to which the prize can be delivered at the time of entry.
+If this address should change, it is the duty of the entrant to inform Sponsor of the updated address.
 For winning entrants who are minors, Sponsor reserves the right to award the prize in the name of the parent/legal guardian.
 Potential winners must continue to comply with all terms and conditions of the Rules, and winning is contingent upon fulfilling all of the requirements.
 If a potential winner is disqualified for any reason, Sponsor may award the applicable prize to the next runner-up in the category.

-In submitting a film and signing the application form, all entrants agree to these terms and conditions of the contest and that Sponsor is not liable for any unauthorized or inappropriate sharing of films.
+In submitting a film and signing the application form within FilmFreeway, all entrants agree to these terms and conditions of the Contest and that Sponsor is not liable for any unauthorized or inappropriate sharing of films.
 Note that violence, profanity, or direct attacks on individuals or organizations will not be accepted.
+Film submissions must not violate any U.S. laws or laws applicable to International Entrants, including laws relating to religion, moral rights, rights of publicity, and/or privacy.
 All films must adhere to copyright laws.
 Any film utilizing copyrighted material that is not the creation or property of the entrant will not be considered unless clear evidence of the legal right to use that copyrighted material is provided with the submission by the applicable deadline (ex: permission by the owner of the intellectual property).

 Except when prohibited by law, entrants agree that any and all disputes will be handled individually.
 In the case of any dispute, entrants agree to attempt resolution with Sponsor.
 All issues and questions concerning the construction, validity, interpretation, and enforceability of the Rules, entrants’ rights and obligations, or the rights and obligations of the Sponsor in connection to the Contest, shall be governed by and construed in accordance with the laws of Illinois, without giving effect to any choice of law or conflict of law rules, which would cause the laws of any jurisdiction other than Illinois.
-Any legal fees incurred by Sponsor in the event of a dispute from an entrant is the responsibility of the entrant.
+Any legal fees incurred by Sponsor in the event of a dispute relating in any way to the Contest are the responsibility of the entrant.